advancedresearch/hooo/README.md

 Path semantical quality is a logical model of this phenomena.

 If you find this hard to think about, then you can just use the thumb rule "if two symbols are qual `a ~~ b`, then their meanings `(a : c) & (b : d)` are qual `c ~~ d`".
 This is a proper way of handling semantics of symbols in logic.
 Notice that you should not use "equal" because reflexivity and logical implication makes this unsound.

+Path semantical quality `~~` is a way to express an intentional equivalence relation in logic.
+Like, solutions or some existence of unification.
-The `~~` operator is sometimes thought of as a path, so the meaning of symbols using paths was why this field became "Path Semantics".
+The operator is sometimes thought of as a path, so the meaning of symbols using paths was why this field became "Path Semantics".

 In philosophy, path semantical quality is closely related to Hegel's philosophy of Being.
-Hegel's philosophy was rejected by Russel, who founded analytic philosophy.
+Hegel's philosophy was rejected by Russell, who founded analytic philosophy.
-This turned out to be a mistake, likely because
-Russel was influenced by the language bias of First Order Logic, where all predicates are normal congruent.
+This turned out to be a mistake, likely because Russell was influenced by the language bias of First Order Logic, where all predicates are normal congruent.
 By using tautological congruence, one can reason about Hegel's philosophy just fine.
 However, this requires HOOO EP.